 SUMMER CAMP: Advanced Course students are required to attend a 6 weeks' summer camp between their junior and senior academic years.
 A student may be authorized to postpone attendance at camp until the summer following his graduation if cogent reasons therefor exist.
-Such postponement will not preclude a student's obtaining his degree at graduation time.

 All regularly enrolled students are furnished necessary uniforms, texts, and equipment on a loan basis.
-A twenty-dollar deposit is required at the time of registration to cover loss or damage of the property.
+A twenty-dollar (\$20.00) deposit is required at the time of initial registration to cover loss or damage of the property.
+This sum will remain on deposit and be maintained at that value as long as the individual remains enrolled in ROTC classes.
 The Government pays all Advanced Course students a subsistance allowance of \$.90 per day for not more than 595 days and \$78.00 per month for the six weeks summer camp.
 Veterans' payments are not affected by the payment of the above allowances.

-Students not meeting the requirements for formal enrollment may, with the permission of the President of the College and the Professor of Military Science, enroll informally for academic credit only.
-They will not receive monetary allowances nor be issued Government uniforms.
+Only under special circumstances may students enroll who do not meet the requirements for enrollment.
+Permission must be obtained from the President of the College and the Professor of Military Science.
+They will not receive monetary allowances nor be issued government uniforms.
+Students will not be enrolled for academic credit only.